Team-RTG/Realistic-Terrain-Generation/README.md

 # Known Issues
 RTG's list of known issues can be found [here](https://github.com/Team-RTG/Realistic-Terrain-Generation/issues).

+**Other things worth mentioning:**

+* Mushroom Islands do not generate as actual islands.
+For this reason, they are disabled by default.
+* Volcanic biomes sometimes contain partially-generated volcanoes.
+For this reason, they are disabled by default.
+* Hot-to-cold biome transitions are still occurring.
+* If emerald generation has been disabled, emerald ore will still generate in some modded biomes.
+This is relatively easy to fix and should be resolved in a future version.

 # Screenshots
 http://imgur.com/a/322dY
 (Thanks to Tak and ThePlayX3 for the screenshots!)